Guidelines to help you judge a tea’s quality

 We wanted to give some guidelines about judging the tea that you buy.
-These are just guidelines, not rules; a starting point for judging tea.
-We loosely translated these guidelines from the Chinese encyclopedia of tea.
-Keep in mind that you will have a pretty hard time determining much on the internet – it makes so much difference to be able to actually see and smell the tea, and, ideally, to taste it before you buy it, especially if it is an expensive tea.
+These are just guidelines, however, and not rules.
+They serve as a nice starting point for judging your tea.
+The guidelines were loosely translated from the Chinese Encyclopedia of Tea.
+Keep in mind that you will have a pretty hard time determining much on the internet.
+Judging tea online is a vastly different exercise from being able to actually see and smell the tea as well as taste it before you commit to buying it.
+This is particularly the case if it is an expensive tea.

-Tea, especially Chinese tea, has always failed to be graded in any kind of objective way, especially the good quality tea.
-We doubt it if ever will, or should be – it is not coffee!
+Tea, especially Chinese tea, has historically failed to be graded in an objective way.
+This especially applies to quality tea.
+Currently, the tea industry operates very differently from the coffee or wine industry.
 Can you imagine trying to grade fine wine?
 There are thousands of great teas to be discovered, and the best way to learn about tea is to experience it.
 Ultimately, the tea you like is great tea!
 We are very proud of our tea, but we encourage you to try other sites.
 So if you are exploring the vast world of tea, we hope this will help you.

 The shape of the leaf, and the color.
 The shape varies for different kinds of tea.
+The condition of the leaf says a lot about a tea.
 The unbroken tea leaf is always preferable, whether it is leaf or bud.
 Bitterness comes from broken leaves.
 Broken leaves are also a sign of machine-harvested tea.
 Keep in mind, however, that some tea, especially black tea, is purposefully cut to provide for stronger tasting tea.
 Also, many wulongs are deliberately ‘bruised’ or abraded to give flavor and improve appearance.

 The dry leaves and wet leaves should be examined – wet leaves when they are fully opened.
 There is a lot to be learned from the wet leaf.
 How the leaf was oxidized is evident.
 There are many colors of dry green tea and the way it has been processed can be seen in the color.
 For example, hand fried leaves will be a little bit yellow, steamed tea has the look of a leafy green vegetable, like spinach, and baked green tea will be a very dark green.